-The Dean's letter soliciting referees' judgments shall be added to the candidate's tenure file and that letter will attach Article 10.13 and a copy of the candidate's Curriculum Vitae and the SRC component of the dossier.
-External referees shall be asked to assess only the candidate's performance in SRC; it will make clear that he/she is not being asked to assess teaching and service.
+The Dean's letter soliciting referees' judgments shall be added to the applicant's tenure file and that letter will attach Article 10.13 and a copy of the applicant's Curriculum Vitae and the SRC component of the dossier.
+External referees shall be asked to assess only the applicant's performance in SRC; it will make clear that they are not being asked to assess teaching and service.

-No individual may act as an external referee where there is a real or perceived conflict of interest, or where he/she has been a research partner or collaborator with the pre-tenure faculty member within the past five (5) years, or a supervisor of the pre-tenure faculty member's work at any time.
+No individual may act as an external referee where there is a real or perceived conflict of interest, or where they have been a research partner or collaborator with the pre-tenure faculty member within the past five (5) years, or a supervisor of the pre-tenure faculty member's work at any time.

 The Dean will provide these evaluative letters to the DEC for consideration as they become available.
-Any external assessment that is not available by the time the DEC meets to consider the candidate's file shall not be considered by the DEC or any subsequent level.
+Any external assessment that is not available by the time the DEC meets to consider the applicant's file shall not be considered by the DEC or any subsequent level.